 The Institute Project on Decoloniality 2021-2024 (IPD ‘24)

 IASH is pleased to announce a new three-year project examining a variety of topics centred on decoloniality.
-The Institute Project on Decoloniality 2021-2024 (IPD ‘24) is now open for applications, with deadlines for project proposals in February 2021 (for the first year’s cohort of mid-career and senior scholars) and April 2021 (for the first year’s cohort of postdoctoral and Early Career scholars).
+The Institute Project on Decoloniality 2021-2024 (IPD ‘24) is now open for applications, with deadlines for project proposals in February 2022 (for the second year’s cohort of mid-career and senior scholars) and April 2022 (for the second year’s cohort of postdoctoral and Early Career scholars).
+The first year's Fellows can be found here: https://www.iash.ed.ac.uk/current-fellows

 In the past fifty years, IASH has overseen many large-scale projects in which the majority of Fellowships have been focused on specific themes.
 These have included 1986’s Institute Project on the Scottish Enlightenment (IPSE ‘86) and 1988’s Technology, Communication and the Humanities (TeCH ’88).
 The Institute is launching a similar thematic project on decoloniality, understood inclusively and expansively.
 The following is a working definition, not intended to exclude any decolonial scholars or theoretical frameworks: